-This study uses a cutoff radius of $3.5 \mu\text{m}$ for analyzing droplets and ice crystals to compare the results with those observed by Desai et al. (2019).
-However, the smallest radius in the bin microphysics is $2 \mu\text{m}$ , which may yield more accurate results when compared with the theoretical values.
-Thus, Fig. A1 presents the results obtained by reducing the cutoff radius to $2 \mu\text{m}$ (i.e.,
+This study uses a cutoff radius of $3.5\text{ }\mu\text{m}$ for analyzing droplets and ice crystals to compare the results with those observed by Desai et al. (2019).
+However, the smallest radius in the bin microphysics is $2\text{ }\mu\text{m}$, which may yield more accurate results when compared with the theoretical values.
+Thus, Fig. A1 presents the results obtained by reducing the cutoff radius to $2\text{ }\mu\text{m}$ (i.e., using the output of the bin microphysics directly).
+The most significant change occurs in the droplet number concentration and radius (compare the dash-dotted lines to the solid lines in Fig. A1b, c).
+This is because most droplets are near the smallest end when they are nearly evaporated (Fig. 5c).
+However, due to the small size of those droplets below $3.5\text{ }\mu\text{m}$, their inclusion almost does not affect the liquid water content or the resulting ice mass fraction.
+Since most of the ice crystals are larger than the cutoff radius (Fig. 5d), the impact on the ice properties is negligible.

 Figure A1.
-Same as Fig. 4c-h, but including the results when the cutoff radius is $2 \mu\text{m}$ (dash-dotted line) instead of $3.5 \mu\text{m}$ (solid line) for comparison.
-The shading areas now represent the uncertainty of the dash-dotted line.
-Note that supersaturation is independent of cutoff radius; panel a (which is Fig. 4c) is included here for reference and to maintain the arrangement of the panels.
+Same as Fig. 4c-h but including the results when the cutoff radius is 2 μm (dash-dotted line) instead of 3.5 μm (solid line) for comparison.
+The shaded areas now represent the uncertainty of the dash-dotted line.
+Note that supersaturation is independent of cutoff radius; panel (a) (which corresponds to Fig. 4c) is included here for reference and to maintain the arrangement of the panels.